sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 It seems the previous model with the l2 rete at 0.001 did a better job with the performance.

-It could also be concluded that hte validation accuracy would match the test accuracy in most cases.
+It could also be concluded that the validation accuracy would match the test accuracy in most cases.

 --------------------------------------------------------------------
 Evaluation result form the previous model: